kagantmr/zuzu/docs/arch.md

-These modes all have seperate registers of their own (called banked registers), SP_usr and SP_irq are different and must be indiviually set before executing code in any of them.
-This also means that modes are seperated on a hardware level, so we can switch from SVC mode to IRQ mode without manually saving CPU context.
+These modes all have seperate registers of their own (called banked registers), i.e. SP_usr and SP_irq are different and must be indiviually set before executing code in any of them.
+This also means that modes are seperated on a hardware level, so the kernel can switch from SVC mode to IRQ mode without manually saving CPU context (unlike processes).

 ARMv7-A classifies processors modes by two rings: PL0 (unprivileged), PL1 (privileged) and PL2 (virtualization extensions).
-For the purposes of Zuzu's development, only PL0 and PL1 are used.
+For the purposes of zuzu's development, only PL0 and PL1 are used.
 Every mode except USR is PL1, and is considered kernel mode.
 In this mode the CPU can access all kernel memory, can modify the CPSR, and manipulate the coprocessor.
 In USR execution mode, code cannot do any of these.
-ARM enforces privilege seperation using these modes, and Zuzu utilizes them accordingly.
+ARM enforces privilege seperation using these modes, and zuzu utilizes them accordingly.

 ---